 Most foundation inspectors, and general building contractors are often able to recognize possible foundation or other building problems which may be costly or dangerous, requiring intervention of an expert foundation repair specialist like James Belville, to make the inspection and repairs.
 Most often home inspectors, are not qualified or may not be educated in the foundation install and repair industry and may not know or recognize these problems.

-James Belville can, without performing any expensive engineering calculations or analysis, recognize signs of important foundation problems and other structural issues developing before engineers and foundation experts are asked to design a repair catastrophic building failure.
+James Belville can, without performing any expensive engineering calculations or analysis, recognize signs of important foundation problems and other structural issues developing before engineers and foundation experts are asked to design and repair for catastrophic building failure.

 James Belville’s field inspection experience and education combined with an informed and careful inspection, provides building owners valuable information and costs of those repairs.
 Call James Belville today.